 Ideally, physiotherapy treatment is the first step before considering surgery.
 If surgery is required, your physiotherapist can help you to make a full recovery with a post surgical rehabilitation program.

-None of the information in this article is a replacement for proper medical advice.
+Note: None of the information in this article is a replacement for proper medical advice.
 Always see a medical professional for advice on your individual condition.